SMTN-002

 where expTime = exposure time in seconds (typically 30 seconds for LSST), effArea = effective collecting area in cm^2 (effective area-weighted clear aperture diameter for the LSST primary, when occultation from the secondary and tertiary mirrors and vignetting effects are included, is 6.423 m), and h = Planck constant.
 The fractional throughput curves, \(S(\lambda)\), for each component in the LSST hardware system plus a standard atmosphere can be found in the LSST syseng_throughputs github repository.
 The python code in syseng_throughputs provides an easy way to combine the individual throughput components, resulting in a total throughput curve for each bandpass.

-We can also use the above formula to calculate the ‘instrumental zeropoint’ in each bandpass.
+We can also use the above formula to calculate the ‘instrumental zeropoint with the standard atmosphere’ in each bandpass.
 This is the AB magnitude which would produce one count per second (note this value depends on the gain used; here we use gain=1, so the counts in ADU = counts in photo-electrons).

 Sky Counts#